jkmin687/SePurity-Vendor-Risk-Assessment-Project/04_control_evaluation/Control_Evaluation.md

-# Control Evaluation — SePurity, Inc.
+# Control Evaluation // SePurity, Inc.

-This step is where I evaluate how effective each vendor’s controls really are.
+This step evaluates how effective each vendor’s controls are in practice.
-In Step 2, I scored their inherent risk (risk with no protections).
+In Step 2, inherent risk was scored without considering any protections.
-In Step 3, I gathered information from the Due Diligence Checklist.
+In Step 3, information was collected through the Due Diligence Checklists.

-Now I am asking: *“Do these controls reduce risk enough for us to be comfortable?”*
+The question is: “Do these controls reduce risk enough for SePurity to be comfortable?”
-This is about shifting from inherent risk to residual risk (the risk that remains after controls are applied).
+This is where the analysis shifts from inherent risk to residual risk, which is the risk that remains after vendor controls are applied.

 ---

 ## How I Evaluated Controls

-I used six categories:
+Six categories were used:

 1. Governance & Compliance: certifications, audits, policies
 2. Data Protection: encryption, retention, residency